 Today’s Hoosier Highlights in History:

 On Dec.
 21, 1968, Apollo 8 is launched on a mission to orbit the moon.
 Indiana native Frank Borman was the mission commander for Apollo 8, which was the first manned spacecraft to leave Earth’s orbit and the first mission to fly around the moon.
 Today, the Frank Borman Expressway in northwest Indiana pays tribute to him.
 (Watch NASA video of the launch below)

 On Dec.
 21, 1956, the bronze bust of Sherman Minton is unveiled on the main floor at the Indiana Statehouse.
 Minton spoke at the ceremony which was hosted by Governor George Craig.
 One of only two native Hoosiers to serve on the U.S. Supreme Court, Minton grew up in Floyd County.
 His bust was the creation of prominent American artist and sculptor Merrell Gage.
-(Photo credit: State of Indiana)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo credit: State of Indiana)

 On Dec.
 21, 1946, Morton Gould’s “Minstrel Show” premieres in Indianapolis.
 Despite receiving no formal education in orchestration or conducting, Gould became one of the most prominent American composers and conductors of the twentieth century.
 During a career that spanned roughly 70 years, he had over 100 recordings and a dozen Grammy nominations to his credit.
 (Photo credit: Library of Congress)